workflow/kecil/README.md

     install imagemagick and graphicsmagick
     see instructions [here](https://www.npmjs.com/package/gm)

+    Create a script that will extract all images you want to kecilify from your html page and gather them in a JSON format described below.

     The api rest endpoint /kecilify will consume a POST request with a JSON with the format:

     ```JSON